greg-js/arch-wiki-md-repo/wiki/_content/GnuPG.md

 To allow users to validate keys on the keyservers and in their keyrings (i.e. make sure they are from whom they claim to be), PGP/GPG uses he [Web of Trust](https://en.wikipedia.org/wiki/Web_of_Trust "wikipedia:Web of Trust").
 Keysigning parties allow users to get together in physical location to validate keys.
 The [Zimmermann-Sassaman](https://en.wikipedia.org/wiki/Zimmermann%E2%80%93Sassaman_key-signing_protocol "wikipedia:Zimmermann–Sassaman key-signing protocol") key-signing protocol is a way of making these very effective.
 [Here](http://www.cryptnet.net/fdp/crypto/keysigning_party/en/keysigning_party.html) you will find a how-to article.

 For an easier process of signing keys and sending signatures to the owners after a keysigning party, you can use the tool _caff_.
-It can be installed from the AUR with the package [caff-svn](https://aur.archlinux.org/packages/caff-svn/)<sup><small>AUR</small></sup> or bundled together with other useful tools in the package [signing-party-svn](https://aur.archlinux.org/packages/signing-party-svn/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/signing-party-svn)]</sup>.
+It can be installed from the AUR with the package [caff-svn](https://aur.archlinux.org/packages/caff-svn/) or bundled together with other useful tools in the package [signing-party-svn](https://aur.archlinux.org/packages/signing-party-svn/).
 Either way, there will be a lot of dependencies installing from the AUR.
 Alternatively you can install them from CPAN with

 ```
 cpanm Any::Moose